Posts

 Image

 My father kept a box in our garage which contained – among other things – old French and English primers, math textbooks, his vintage drafting instruments, and his father's early 20th century brass microscope.
 At one time his wooden chess set lived there too, but it made its way into the house and we all played with it.
 My brother claimed the long-hidden microscope after my father passed away, but the lens had clouded after years in the garage.
 The books had to be dumped – they had been ruined by bugs, heat, and moisture.
 (My daughter has the chess set, still in use .)
+We need to rethink this.
 How often do we keep things because we think we should ?
 We don't use them, we don't even look at them.
 We pile them in the attic or basement and let them molder.
-Do your boxes of souvenirs really have sentimental value, or are you just caught in inertia or guilt?
-When we have boxes full of stuff we never actually look at, it seems silly to claim we keep those things because of the wonderful memories
+So do those boxes of souvenirs really have sentimental value, or are we just caught in inertia and guilt?
+When we have boxes full of stuff we never actually look at, it seems silly to...

 Love Limits